 Note that the origin shift is quite different from the one proposed for the 0.5 Å grid.
 However, the proposed symmetrized P63/m reference structure is the same.
-In fact, it is an equivalent description of the same structure (the origin is shifted (0 0 $\frac{1}{2}$), which is an operation of the normalizer of P63/m- see program NORMALIZER in the server-).
-The same happens for the other flagged non-polar supergroup with PSEUDO by minimizing the maximum atomic displacements.
+In fact, it is an equivalent description of the same structure (the origin is shifted (0 0 1⁄2), which is an operation of the normalizer of P63/m- see program NORMALIZER in the server-).
+The same happens for the other flagged non-polar supergroup

+Important: once the program has detected pseudosymmetry for a given non-polar symmetry, it is in principle not necessary to try to optimize further the origin choice with PSEUDO by minimizing the maximum atomic displacements.
 In most cases, the best or more sensible origin choice does not correspond to this minimization.
 For instance, it can be more convenient to take the origin that cancels any global translation when the two structures are compared, so that its geometric centre remains unmoved by the distortion.
 Once the reference symmetrized structure is known and independently of the magnitude of the atomic displacements, the calculation of this optimal origin choice is straightforward, as done by AMPLIMODES in this server.